andredesousa/npm-confluence-documentation/README.md

 Publishing in Confluence means making your versioned content available to its audience within Confluence.

-This project allows documentation written in Markdown and Confluence Wiki, and versioned directly with the documented code base to be published to a Confluence space.
-It converts the resulting HTML output to HTML compatible with Confluence, manages included resources as Confluence attachments and ensures that only content modified since the last publication is again re-published.

 To publish all Confluence pages, you can use `npm run publish` command.
 All pages described in the [Site Map](./docs/site-map.yaml) will be publish in Confluence.
 For more details, you can read [Confluence Site Publisher](https://github.com/bsorrentino/confluence-site-publisher) documentation.